rkelson/metadata-asset-tracking-tool/metadata/political/vista_ballot_areas.md

 ## Summary

 Statewide polygon layer that depicts voting precinct and subprecinct boundaries.
-This dataset serves as the baseline for VISTA, Utah's election registration database, as well as many other voter information websites.
+This dataset serves as the baseline for the Voter Information and State Tracking Application (VISTA), as well as many other voter information websites.

 ## Description